appbaseio/reactive-manual/docs/v1/components/ResultList.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced in an actuator's `depends` prop.
+    unique id of the sensor, can be referenced in an actuator's `actuate` prop.
 - **appbaseField** `String`
     data field to be mapped with the `ResultList`'s UI view, used for providing a sorting context.
 - **title** `String` [optional]